curioustechizen/curioustechizen.github.io/src/content/blog/2025-05-07-embrace-sql.md

 ## Conclusion

 - Embrace SQL for data definition (creating tables and indices, migrations)
-- Embrace SQL for data manipulation
+- Embrace SQL for data manipulation (insert, query, update)
 - Use the features of your programming language to abstract over the query results

+You can comment on this post on the [fediverse](https://androiddev.social/@kiranrao/114466830026757040) or on [LinkedIn](https://www.linkedin.com/posts/activity-7325879000067645441-Z8rp).

 **Note:** The screenshot of the code snippet used in the `<meta>` tag of this post has been generated using [carbon](https://carbon.now.sh).